 What is it about a tea party that makes us sit up straighter, wear a pretty dress and worry about our manners?
 Caroline’s aim is to help you understand the curiosity of the English tea party and leave you feeling confident and inspired to bring your own ideas into this traditional setting.

 Tea was first imported from China in the late 17th century.
 Today, we continue to quench our insatiable thirst for tea from foreign import, sourcing our English breakfasts, Earl Greys, and Orange Pekoes primarily from India, Sri Lanka and East Africa.
 How, then, did this exotic beverage come to be so much a part of the English character?
 How did tea make its way from porcelain in the parlours of the rich into chipped builder’s mugs?

-To help you understand and appreciate the context, we will also draw on a wealth of contemporary paintings, diaries and etiquette manuals.
-For this reason, we recommend that you have a good understanding of spoken and written English to make the most of this class.
+To help you understand and appreciate the context, Caroline will draw on a wealth of contemporary paintings, diaries and etiquette manuals.
+For this reason, we recommend that you have a good understanding of spoken English to make the most of this event.

 This tea party is available on request.
 Please email or call Caroline on +44 (0)20 3730 3788 to inquire about availability, or with any questions.
 Please note there is a minimum fee of £250 for holding a private tea party.